 Anxiety is our body’s way of saying, “Hey, I’m experiencing too much stress all at once.”
 This happens to the best of us.
-But, when that feeling of being “always on alert” becomes background noise that doesn’t go away, that’s when it’s time to seek help.
-Mindfulness and meditation for anxiety is a growing field that can help you navigate the many ways that anxiety can disorder your life.
-This guide is not meant to serve as a diagnosing tool or a treatment path—It’s simply a collection of research and some practices you can turn to as you begin to right your ship.
+But when that feeling of being “always on alert” becomes background noise that doesn’t go away, that’s when it’s time to seek help.
+Mindfulness and meditation for anxiety is a growing field that can help you navigate the many ways that anxiety can affect your life.
+This guide is not meant to serve as a diagnosing tool or a treatment path—it’s simply a collection of research and practices you can turn to as you begin to help right your ship.